rdpbecker/Timer/README.md

 Each button calls a function to progress through the segments:
 1. `Start Run` starts the timer by initializing the start time.
 2. `Split` ends the current segment and moves to the next one.
-The GUI is also shifted at the end of the segment. **Note**: Don't end a segment before the timer is initialized, or at the very least re-initialize the timer if you do.
-If you end a segment without initializing the start time, the start time is 0 and the time at the segment will say it has taken thousands of hours.
+The GUI is also shifted at the end of the segment.
 3. `Reset` ends the program and timer, and writes the completed segments as if all the segments have been completed with blank times for the uncompleted segments.